IbrahimElshafey/LocalResumableFunction/README.md

 ```

 # Why this project?
-Server processing depends on fast response times for efficient use of processor and memory.
-This means that we can't write a single block of code (a method) that uses two or more long-running actions in the same code block.
-For example, we can't translate the following pseudocode into a single block of code:
+Server processing must be fast to be efficient with processor and memory resources.
+This means that we can't write a method that blocks for a long time, such as days.
+For example, the following pseudocode cannot be translated into a single block of code:
 ```
 VactionRequest()
-    when UserSubmitRequest();
+    wait UserSubmitRequest();
     SendRequestToManager();
-    wait ManagerResponse();
+    wait ManagerResponsetoTheRequest();
     DoSomeStuffAfterManagerResponse();
 ```
 We want to write code that reflects the business requirements so that a developer can hand it off to another developer without needing business documents to understand the code.
-The source code must be a source of truth about how project parts function.
+The source code must be a source of truth about how project parts operate.
 Handing off a project with hundreds of classes and methods to a new developer doesn't tell them how business flows, but a resumable function will simplify understanding of what happens under the hood.

 Business functions/methods must not call each other directly.
 For example, the method that submits a user request should not call the manager approval method directly.
 A traditional solution is to create Pub/Sub services that enable the system to be loosely coupled.
-However, if we used Pub/Sub loosely coupled services, it would be hard to trace what happened without implementing a complex architecture.
+However, if we used Pub/Sub loosely coupled services, it would be hard to trace what happened without implementing a complex architecture and it will be very hard to get what happen when after an action completed.

 This project aims to solve the above problems by using resumable functions.
 Resumable functions are functions that can be paused and resumed later.
 This allows us to write code that reflects the business requirements without sacrificing readability.
-It makes it easier to write distributed systems/SOA/Micro Services that are easy to understood when reading the source code.
+It makes it easier to write distributed systems/SOA/Micro Services that are easy to understand when a developer reads the source code.

 This project makes resumable functions a reality.

 # Example
-The example shows how to use resumable functions to implement a client onboarding workflow.
+The example below shows how to use resumable functions to implement a client onboarding workflow.
 The workflow consists of the following steps:
 1. The user fills out a registration form.
 1. The system sends the registration for approval by owner.
 1. If the registration is approved, the system sends the welcome package.